How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 Conclusion:

-A pregnant dog should be provided with peace, protected from the annoying attention of children, and active games with a ball and running should be excluded.
+A pregnant dog should be provided with peace and protected from the annoying attention of children, and active games with a ball and running should be excluded.
 This does not mean that she should lie down for the entire period of gestation.

 For more detailed information and further guidance, consider exploring the following resources: